Ed Lewis (wrestler): Professional wrestling career

 Born in Nekoosa, Wisconsin, to German parents, Friedrich was an active youngster, participating in amateur wrestling, basketball and track.
 Friedrich would end up solely focusing on wrestling, finding success competing in local competitions against other farmers.
 Friedrich began wrestling professionally at the age of 14, using the ring name Ed "Strangler" Lewis, first in Louisville, Kentucky, partly in tribute of 1890s star Evan "Strangler" Lewis and so his parents wouldn't discover it was him.

-It was also stated in the A&E documentary The Unreal Story of Professional Wrestling that he was dubbed the Strangler after a match in France where he applied a sleeper hold, and the French, who were unfamiliar with the hold, thought he was strangling his opponent.
+During World War I, Lewis enlisted as a Sergeant in the 13th Company, 161st Depot Brigade, and helped train soldiers in physical conditioning and hand-to-hand combat.
+In the A&E documentary The Unreal Story of Professional Wrestling, it was stated that he was dubbed the Strangler after a match in France where he applied a sleeper hold, and the French, who were unfamiliar with the hold, thought he was strangling his opponent.

 He was the pivotal figure in the "Gold Dust Trio", along with promoters Toots Mondt and Big Billy Sandow, a travelling road show that was the precursor to wrestling tours, and which revolutionized professional wrestling by creating undercards, promoting full events instead of one match shows.
 They also developed the first professional wrestling storylines, creating worked feuds between wrestlers.
 Because of the legit skills Lewis possessed, the Trio could put the title on whoever they wanted, because Lewis had the ability to defeat anyone who would not follow the script.

 Lewis captured his first recognized World Heavyweight Wrestling Championship on December 13, 1920, defeating Joe Stecher.
 Stecher would prove to be Lewis' biggest rival, both in and out of the ring, with Stecher running his own shows against the Gold Dust Trio, beginning quite possibly the first promotional rivalry.
 Lewis and Stecher wrestled one of the longest matches in professional wrestling history, where they battled for five and a half hours, ending in a draw.